Clock Icon - Farm Webflow Template

 Nitrogen to promote strong early growth.

-Phosphorus and zinc to maximise root development and shoot growth.
+Phosphorus and Zinc to maximise root development and shoot growth.

 Calcium to improve root growth and strengthen plant cells.